SovereignCloudStack/k8s-cluster-api-provider/README.md

 If you don't have flavors that fulfill the requirements (low-latency storage attached), your choice is between a single-controller cluster (without `ETCD_UNSAFE_FS`) and a multi-controller cluster with `ETCD_PRIO_BOOST` and `ETCD_UNSAFE_FS`.
-Neither option is perfect, but the multi-controller cluster is preferrable in such a scenario.
+Neither option is perfect, but we deem the multi-controller cluster preferrable in such a scenario.

 ## Multi-AZ and multi-cloud environments